 Projects & Clients

-The Harvard Negotiation and Mediation Clinical Program (HNMCP) connects Harvard Law School students with partner organizations—corporations, non-profits, government agencies, community groups, etc.—facing real world challenges that would benefit from strategic advice for ongoing or upcoming negotiations or disputes with Harvard Law School students.
-These students, trained in both the theory and practice of dispute resolution, are prepared to exercise their new skills and knowledge on behalf of real-life clients.
-Students will receive academic course credit for their work with HNMCP.
+The Harvard Negotiation and Mediation Clinical Program (HNMCP) connects Harvard Law School students with partner organizations—corporations, non-profits, government agencies, community groups, etc.—facing real world challenges that would benefit from strategic negotiation and conflict management advice, or dispute resolution system evaluation and design.
+Our students, trained in both the theory and practice of dispute resolution, will exercise their new skills and knowledge on behalf of real-life clients and receive academic course credit for their work.

 For a full listing of our projects and clients, please see the search menu in the sidebar on this page.